There are several questions and scenarios involved in managing Task Server communications, including:

 Symantec recommends that you create a site for the NS that contains only the Class C subnet of the NS.
 According to site rules, in this scenario the NS is limited to supporting no more than 254 clients (the max for a class C range).
 Additionally, since the NS is generally on a server backplane, it is often the case that either the servers are not managed or there are simply very few systems on that particular subnet.

 Symantec recommends that you carefully create sites for each of your Task Servers.
-Remember that a Task Server can support 5000 clients if it is scaled appropriately, and that those requirements for scaling are very modest (ex. not using XP, but not requiring multi-core systems either).
+Remember that a Task Server can support between 5000 and 15000 clients (depending on version) if it is scaled appropriately, and that those requirements for scaling are very modest.

 There are three possible scenarios for managing Task Server communications: